jpwoodbu/ari-backup/README.md

 For a more exciting demo, let's backup a remote host.
 We'll be using ssh to authenticate to the remote host and public key authentication is the only method supported by ari-backup.
-Be sure to have your keys setup for both the user that will run ari-backup and the user that we'll use to connect to the remote host.
+Be sure to have your keys set up for both the user that will run ari-backup and the user that we'll use to connect to the remote host.
 For this demo, we're going to use the user `backups`.